tq-bit/ville-de-cuisines/readme.md

 There's a demo version of Ville de Cuisines hosted on Netlify.
 You're very much invited to check it out and fiddle around a bit.
 If you find a bug, [please do open an issue](https://github.com/tq-bit/ville-de-cuisines/issues)

+Since AppWrite's backend is hosted on a rather small VM, this demo comes with a few constraints:

+- Max. upload size is 1mb
+- Image loading can take a while
+- The frontend service layer is not yet optimized and has no caching.
+- Please be mindful when making http requests.

 <p align="right">(<a href="#top">back to top</a>)</p>